Abdul-Rahman06/PlaywrightE2E/API_PERFORMANCE_TESTING.md

 - **JSON Reports**: Machine-readable test results
 - **JUnit Reports**: CI/CD integration compatible
 - **Performance Metrics**: Detailed performance statistics and trends

----

-For more information, refer to the main README.md file or contact the framework maintainer.